dxw/playbook/_includes/sections/who-we-are.md

 ### Our Advisory Council

 dxw does not have external investors or shareholders.
-To help keep us honest, we are very lucky to have a voluntary Advisory Council, made up of a small group of senior figures, who meet quarterly to discuss and provide guidance on our strategy, business plan and other topics related to company health and progression.
+To help keep us honest, we are lucky to have a voluntary Advisory Council, made up of a small group of senior figures, who meet quarterly to discuss and provide guidance on our strategy, business plan and other topics related to company health and progression.
 The group have a wealth of experience of public and private sector